19 Types of Leadership Assessment Tests – Questions Included

 • Situational Judgement Test (SJT) – in this test, you will be presented with workplace scenarios followed by a series of optional responses.
 You will be asked to rank or rate the responses according to their desirability and outcome effectiveness.

-• Personality test – in this test, you will need to answer a questionnaire that covers various aspects of your character, traits, and personality types.
+• Personality test – in this test, you will need to answer a personality questionnaire that covers various aspects of your character, traits, and personality types.

 However, many tests can serve as leadership assessment tools; each test has a different way of examining the diverse aspects of leadership competencies and potential.
 Some assess leadership strengths and weaknesses, while others focus on self-awareness and creative leadership.
 Therefore, it is crucial that you know which test you are about to take and prepare specifically for it.